-Over 400 photos of Shunryu Suzuki at this link on shunryusuzuki.com - well presented and you can search and add notes
+Over 400 photos of Shunryu Suzuki at this link on shunryusuzuki.com - well presented and you can search for words in captions with names and add notes

 DC Family section has photos